 As well as training and fighting in Thailand, I also teach English here.
 This is something I do not only because it funds my stay in Thailand, but because I truly enjoy it.

 Teaching fulfills me in a way that I never expected it to.
-Before I became a teacher, I had never known what it was like to do a job that I loved.
-Now that I have and continue to do so, I can’t imagine doing anything else.
+Before I became a teacher, I’d never known what it was like to do a job that I loved.
+Now that I do, I can’t imagine doing anything else.
 The fact that it enables me to stay in a country that I love and continue to do the sport that I love is a combination that I feel very lucky to have.
 I’ve been doing this for a couple of years now, so it feels totally normal to me.
 However, I often find myself thinking of how great it is.
 When I see people pass through the gym, I think about how they’ve probably had to spend a long time doing a job they may not be particularly passionate about in order save up to be able to come and experience what I do for a week or so, only to go back to their reality and do the same thing again.
 Of course, I realise this isn’t the case for everyone, but it is for some, and it makes me remind myself of what a great opportunity I have here, and how I will one day look back on this as the time of my life.
 That is, if and when I do eventually move on to other things, which at the moment, I have no plan to do.

-In her article, she wrote about her surprise at my attitude towards fighting and my lifestyle.
+Yu wrote about her surprise at my attitude towards fighting and my lifestyle.
 More interestingly, she also compared Muay Thai to street fighting, and highlighted the differences between the two in Thai society.

 Read the full-sized article in .pdf here: The Fighter – by Yuphaporn Lertsattakit for UNSHY Magazine.